allgreed/nixops-playground/README.md

 make help
 ```

+## Notes
+- the resource usage with nothing significant running is ~10% CPU (tiniest DO droplet) and ~300 Mb of RAM

 ## Potentially confusing
 - external routing and load-balancing is done via Fabio - hence the weird Consul tags on services <- TODO: link to relevant configuration